By SmartRoom on Oct 13, 2017 9:51:04 AM

 Hackers seeking targets is just an unfortunate reality in today’s internet-connected world.
 But there’s something your business can do to guard itself against being its next victim.
 And that’s ensuring both your internal systems and vendor application’s like your virtual data room are built with multiple layers of security.

-Read our security documentation for more information on how SmartRoom’s multi-layered security system can protect your data.
+Learn more about how SmartRoom’s virtual data room multi-layered security system can protect your data.